Medical Coding - One Year Certificate of Completion (CC1)

 HIM 100Pathophysiology and Pharmacology4

-HIM 110HIPAA for Health Information Management Professionals3
+HIM 110HIPAA and Release of Information for Healthcare Professionals3

 HIM 120Coding Classifications I4